Milan Milanović (footballer, born 1963): Playing career

 After coming through the youth system of Partizan, Milanović played for Zemun in the Yugoslav Second League.
 He later spent multiple years in Germany, playing for five clubs in the lower leagues.
-In 1997, Milanović moved to the Faroe Islands and served as player-manager of VB Vágur for two seasons.
+In 1997, Milanović moved to the Faroe Islands and served as player-manager of VB for two seasons.

 Managerial career

 After returning to his homeland, Milanović was manager of Zemun in the First League of FR Yugoslavia.
-He later served as an assistant manager to Boško Đurovski at Rad, before replacing him in May 2003.
+He later served as an assistant to Boško Đurovski at Rad, before replacing him in May 2003.
 After the club suffered relegation from the top flight, Milanović continued managing the team in the Second League until January 2004.

 In June 2009, Milanović was named as new manager of Laktaši in the Premier League of Bosnia and Herzegovina, but left the club before the end of the year.
-He later moved to Moldova and became an assistant to Vitali Rashkevich at Sheriff Tiraspol.
+He later went to Moldova and became an assistant to Vitali Rashkevich at Sheriff Tiraspol.
 In May 2012, Milanović replaced Rashkevich as manager.

 In July 2014, Milanović took charge as manager of Serbian SuperLiga side Rad, returning to the club after a decade elsewhere.
 He was discharged from his position in April 2016.
-In August 2016, Milanović became manager of Serbian First League side Zemun for the second time, guiding them to promotion to the top flight after 10 seasons.
+In August 2016, Milanović became manager of Zemun for the second time, guiding them to a second-place finish in the Serbian First League and promotion to the top flight after 10 seasons.
 He decided to leave the club in August 2018.

 In June 2019, Milanović was appointed as manager of Kazakhstan Premier League side Irtysh Pavlodar.

-On 26 September 2021, Milanović was appointed as Head Coach of Alashkert, leaving the role during the winter break when his contract expired.
+In September 2021, Milanović was announced as new manager of Armenian Premier League club Alashkert.

-On 20 May 2022, Milanović was appointed as the new Head Coach of Kazakhstan Premier League club Tobol.
+In May 2022, Milanović returned to Kazakhstan to take charge of Tobol.